getvero/vero/README.markdown

 # vero

 [vero](https://github.com/getvero/vero) makes it easy to interact with Vero's REST API from your Ruby app.
-Vero is an customer engagement platform that allows you to message your customers based on the actions they perform on your website or application.
+Vero is a customer engagement platform that allows you to message your customers based on the actions they perform on your website or application.

 For more information about the platform, [click here](http://www.getvero.com).